troy-west/apache-kafka-number-stations-clj/README.md

+# Getting started

+A web server at localhost:8080 can be started by compiling the namespace:

+  number-stations.system

+and running:

+  (number-stations.system/start)

+Tests can be found in namespace:

+  number-stations.topology-test:

+    - translate-numbers-test                (translates ["one" "two" "three"] into 123)
+    - correlate-rgb-test                     (groups 10 second windowed messages into rgb's)
+    - number-stations-to-image-topology-test (generates an image)

+# ..Archived..

+... ignore the remainder ..

 # Number Stations Generator

 Generate a stream of numbers from an image to be used in a Kafka workshop as a decoding puzzle.